Fact: Studying does a number on your body. According to one study, a staggering 74% of college students experience lower back pain.

 Apart from remembering to get up frequently to move your body, a good study chair can also help tremendously.
 They help encourage good sitting posture and are designed to support your body better in the study position.
 In this post, I’ll talk about the 5 best types of chairs for studying, and our top picks in each category.

-The Best Types of Chairs for Studying
+The Best Chairs for Studying at a Glance

 Some chairs are simply better than others for studying from an anatomic and practical standpoint.
 The 5 best types are: